HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 In the last episode, we looked at how to view images in Napari.
-Let's take a step back now and address - what is an image?
+Let's take a step back now and try to understand how Napari (or ImageJ or any other viewer) understands how to display images properly.
+To do that we must first be able to answer the fundamental question - what is an image?

 ## Pixels

-Let's start by removing all layers from the Napari viewer and opening a new sample image:
+Let's start by removing all the layers we added to the Napari viewer last episode.
+Then we can open a new sample image:

-- Click on the top layer in the layer list and shift + click the bottom layer.
+- Click on the top layer in the layer list and <kbd>shift</kbd> + click the bottom layer.
 This should highlight all layers in blue.

 - Press the remove layer button ![]( https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/delete.svg